TyrionWarMage/iobroker.healthchecks/README.md

 # ioBroker.healthchecks

 This Adapter interacts with the healthchecks.io API.
 Either with a [self-hosted server](https://github.com/healthchecks/healthchecks) or with the official [healthchecks.io](https://healthchecks.io/) server.
-It allows to read and modify existing checks.
+The adapter can be used to create a device availability/health overview, or to manage and integrate other healthchecks.

+It is assumed, that check names are unique (excluding checks that do not have a name).

 ## Setup

 Just add the servername and a read/write API key to the instance settings.

-## Missing features
- * Create checks
- * Automatically check object states

 ## Changelog

-### 0.1
+### 0.1.0
 * (TyrionWarMage) Initial release